 It's no secret that container usage has increased rapidly in the last few years.
 As reported in our 2020 State of the Software Supply Chain Report, "Pulls of container images topped 8 billion for the month of January.
 This means annualized image pulls from the repository should top 96 billion this year.
 To keep pace with demand, suppliers pushed 2.2 million new images to DockerHub over the past year – up 55% since our last report."
 However, this popularity increases the likelihood that adversaries will look to containers as an attack vector to steal data, install ransomware, or perform crypto-mining attacks.

-The solution to this problem, and the cornerstone of good security hygiene, is the ability to detect and mitigate vulnerabilities in all phases of the SDLC, including build, registry, and production environments.
-With this in mind, we are excited to announce the availability of the NeuVector and Nexus Lifecycle integration.
+The solution to this problem, and the cornerstone of good security hygiene, is the ability to detect and mitigate vulnerabilities in all phases of the software development life cycle (SDLC), including build, registry, and production environments.
+With this in mind, we are excited to announce the availability of the NeuVector and Sonatype Lifecycle integration.

-This integration brings together NeuVector's open source detection and mitigation capabilities at the container application, operating system, and runtime layers with Nexus Lifecycle's robust policy enforcement engine at the application layer.
-DevOps teams can now use NeuVector to scan images in registries and containers running in production for vulnerabilities and manage these vulnerabilities in Nexus Lifecycle - gaining a single view into full container security and governance.
-For Sonatype customers, this integration is also available in Nexus Lifecycle Foundation.
+This integration brings together NeuVector's open source detection and mitigation capabilities at the container application, operating system, and runtime layers with Sonatype Lifecycle's robust policy enforcement engine at the application layer.
+DevOps teams can now use NeuVector to scan images in registries and containers running in production for vulnerabilities and manage these vulnerabilities in Sonatype Lifecycle - gaining a single view into full container security and governance.
+For Sonatype customers, this integration is also available in Sonatype Lifecycle Foundation.

-NeuVector is able to automatically detect the Nexus Lifecycle application and submit scan results for that application or create a new application if no match is found.
-Once a software bill of materials is generated with a list of components, their licenses and vulnerability information, those results are sent to Nexus Lifecycle using the REST API where users can automate policy enforcement and generate an Application Composition Report.
+NeuVector is able to automatically detect the Sonatype Lifecycle application and submit scan results for that application or create a new application if no match is found.
+Once a software bill of materials (SBOM) is generated with a list of components, their licenses and vulnerability information, those results are sent to Sonatype Lifecycle using the REST API where users can automate policy enforcement and generate an Application Composition Report.

-Both NeuVector scan results and Nexus Lifecycle data are presented in the same familiar view so you can manage everything from vulnerabilities to policies in one platform.
+Both NeuVector scan results and Sonatype Lifecycle data are presented in the same familiar view so you can manage everything from vulnerabilities to policies in one platform.

-This enables customers to apply all of their current configurations in Nexus Lifecycle to domains that are not native to the Nexus platform, allowing developers to write code security without slowing the pipeline.
+This enables customers to apply all of their current configurations in Sonatype Lifecycle to domains that are not native to the Sonatype Platform, allowing developers to write code security without slowing the pipeline.